The Ultimate Challenge to the Sacred Mountain of Machu Picchu

 • Day 1: You'll be picked up from your hotel in the morning and travel by private transportation to Soraypampa, the trek’s starting point.

-• Day 2: Private transport from La Playa to Hidroelectrica.
+• Day 2: Private transportation from La Playa to Hidroelectrica.

 • Day 3: One Way Consettur Bus Ticket from Aguas Calientes to Machu Picchu